Hybrid Tool + Report

 Tool Layer

-Enter a target angle (for example 1/3 arc second), then compare it with your backlash, encoder, and thermal floors.
+Enter a target angle (for example 1 arc second or 1/3 arc second), then compare it with your backlash, encoder, and thermal floors.
 The output gives conversions, interpretive verdict, and next action.

 Method boundary: the combined floor is modeled with root-sum-square uncertainty logic, while profile/control factors are screening multipliers.
 Treat outputs as planning guidance until verified by installed-axis test data.
 See methodology.